Exclusive: California utility PG&E explores bankruptcy filing - sources

 NPR first reported on the exploration of the gas unit sale earlier on Friday.

-PG&E, which filed for bankruptcy once before in 2001, said in November it could face “significant liability” in excess of its insurance coverage if its equipment was found to have caused last year’s fires in northern and southern California.
+PG&E, which filed for bankruptcy once before in 2001, said in November it could face “significant liability” in excess of its insurance coverage if its equipment was found to have caused last year’s fires in northern California.

-Those fires, the Camp and Woolsey blazes, killed at least 86 people and destroyed 18,500 homes, incinerating most of the Sierra foothills town of Paradise, 175 miles (280 km) north of San Francisco.
+The Camp Fire broke out on the morning of Nov.
+8 near the mountain community of Paradise, sweeping through the town and killing at least 86 people, in the deadliest and most destructive wildfire in state history.

 PG&E also faces dozens of lawsuits from owners of homes and businesses that burned during 2017 fires.